noamco55/Checkers-game/README.md

 # Checkers-game
+# Checkers-game
-The game made by myself and Arye Varman for school as second project developed in C.
+Checkers made by myself and Arye Varman for school as second project developed in C.

-Checkers game between two players that acting randomly.
+Checkers game played fully automatic and randomly by the computer.
+In each turn the computer chooses the best move possible to make.